YunoHost-Apps/galene_ynh/doc/DISCLAIMER.md

 ### Server Statistics page

 Some statistics are available under `/opt/yunohost/galene/stats.json`, with a human-readable version at `domain.ltd/stats.html`.
 This is only available to the server administrator.

+### How do I record my lecture?

+Make sure allow-recording is set in your group configuration.
+Log-in as an operator, then say `/record` before you start your lecture.
+Don't forget to say `/unrecord` at the end.
+You will find your recordings under `https://server.example.com/recordings/groupname/`.
+The video recordings are stored in `/home/yunohost.app/galene/recordings` folder.